Elements-Agency/benjaminjyoung/content/artwork/erie-rock-ii/index.md

 ## Charity ##

-10% of all online sale proceeds of any products that sell related to Erie Rock will be donated to [Ohio & Erie Canalway Coalition](https://www.ohioeriecanal.org).
+10% of all online sale proceeds of any products that sell related to Erie Rock will be donated to the [Ohio & Erie Canalway Coalition](https://www.ohioeriecanal.org).